 For information regarding the Commonwealth of Massachusetts, please visit their coronavirus information page.

-Worcester State University, the MASCAC, and the NCAA have canceled the spring season and championships.
+Worcester State University, the MASCAC, and the NCAA have canceled the fall season and championships.

 All athletics activities, including all athletic events, team meetings, practices and contests, both on and off campus, have been suspended.